 Matt Zuga has been our chief financial officer and chief operating officer since June 2020.
 Since October 2013, Mr. Zuga has been a co-founder and partner of HighCape, and he brings more than 25 years of life sciences investment and banking experience.
 From August 2012 to September 2013, Mr. Zuga was a managing director of Syngenta Ventures Pte Ltd, an investment vehicle of Syngenta Corp.
 He was also the founder and managing member of Red Abbey, an investment company, from January 2004 to August 2012.
 Prior to Red Abbey, Mr. Zuga was a managing director and the head of life sciences investment banking at Legg Mason from 1999 to 2003.
 He is currently on the boards of Aziyo Biologics, Inc., AgriMetis, LLC, Alba Therapeutics Corporation, MF Fire, Inc. and Virtue Labs LLC.
-Mr. Zuga received an MBA from the Kenan-Flagler Business School at the University of North Carolina at Chapel Hill and a B.S. in Business Administration/Finance from Ohio State University.
-Mr. Zuga's qualifications to serve on the board include his extensive experience in the life sciences industry, his network of contacts in the industry and his background in investing and investment banking.
+Mr. Zuga received an MBA from the Kenan-Flagler Business School at the University of North Carolina at Chapel Hill and a B.S. in Business Administration/Finance from Ohio State University, his network of contacts in the industry and his background in investment banking.